slebok/slebok/stories/prolog-fj-tapl/main.md

 Here is a number of findings:

 1. The overline notation replaces for the $@Kleene star@Kleene_closure$ found in other grammar specification languages, subject to conventions that, were they not detailed in the accompanying text, would need to be reconstructed from a more precise syntax specification of FJ.
 That is, the grammar as is can only be interpreted using extra knowledge, and therefore is insufficient to drive a standard $@parser generator@$.
-2. In line with metavariables taking the place of nonterminaly, multiple occurrences of the same metavariable in the same rule may expand to different strings.
+2. In line with metavariables taking the place of nonterminals, multiple occurrences of the same metavariable in the same rule may expand to different strings, or phrases.
 For instance, the two occurrences of *C* in "`class C extends C`" may expand to (and represent) different class names.
 This means that the metavariables of the syntax can strictly not be equated with the logic variables of Prolog.
 3. Member access makes the grammar for terms $@left recursive@left recursion$; removal of left recursion needs to take into account the $@left associativity@$ of member access.
 4. The term sublanguage does not introduce parentheses, which are required for member access on cast expressions (as used as an example in TAPL).
 5. Fig. 19-1 really specifies two grammars, one for programs (including terms) and one for values.
 The language of values is a sublanguage of the language of terms in the sense that all values are also terms syntactically.